bipinKrishnan/ml-recipe-book/object_detection.md

 ### Training the model

-It's time to build our model class using pytorch lightning :) It's almost similar to what we did in the earlier chapters.
-The only difference is the model creation.
-We will use a pretrained faster rcnn model with resnet50 backbone by modifying the number of classes in the predictor.
-In our case, we only have two classes, 0(background) and 1(car):
+It's time to build our model class using pytorch lightning :) This is almost similar to what we did in the earlier chapters.
+For the model, we will use a pretrained faster rcnn model with ```resnet50``` backbone.
+In our case, we only have two classes, 0 for background and 1 for car, thus, we will slightly modify the number of units in the last layer as shown below:

 ```python
 from torchvision.models.detection import fasterrcnn_resnet50_fpn